Trusting History: The Kerry House at 421 W. Highland Drive

 This is a cautionary tale about architectural history and a learning moment that encourages us to be clear thinking critical readers of local history.
 These four photographs trace the evolution of the A. S. Kerry Residence at 421 W. Highland Drive from 1902 to today.
 The second image shows the house 37 years after a fire burned the attic and the replacement of the original roof.
 Exploring that second roof and its replacement took me on a wild ride down the rabbit hole of revisionism where, as both a victim and a happy survivor, I explored fixing the incorrect building history.

-A few weeks ago, in anticipation of a neighborhood tour, I consulted Bruce Jones’s 2009 guide to West Highland Drive A Historical Walking Tour of Seattle’s Queen Anne Neighborhood and discovered disquieting errors.
+A few years ago, in anticipation of a neighborhood tour, I consulted a 2009 guide to West Highland Drive and discovered disquieting errors.
 West Highland Drive is the chichi street at the crest of Queen Anne Hill with fantastic views to Mount Rainier, Elliott Bay, Puget Sound, West Seattle and the Olympic Mountains.
 The street is dotted with massive early 20th century homes constructed largely for people made wealthy in hardware, lumber and real estate following the 1897 Klondike Gold Rush.

-As I prepared for my tag-along historian role on the tour of the neighborhood, I flipped through the 28 buildings and sites documented in the guide.
-On the very first page of text, I noted that the misspelling of the name of the Willcox Walls along 8th Avenue W. The guide calls them the Wilcox (with one l) Walls.
-On the same page, Jones calls Walter Ross Baume Willcox, the wall’s architect and namesake, Harvey.
-He then misspells the name of the Olmsted Brothers, the firm that designed Seattle’s park plan.
-These errors happen frequently in informal papers and presentations about Seattle’s history and should be forgiven, but Jones pretends to lay out verifiable facts.
-His mistakes set me up to be skeptical.By the time I landed on the squib about the 1902 A. S. Kerry residence on p.
-16, my antennae were up.
-Jones reports there that, “In 1938 the third story of the home was destroyed by fire and a roof was put over the second story rather than replacing it.”
-The implication here is of a full third story that was removed, but the photo taken in 1913 shows a two-story house with three attic dormers but lacking a fully articulated third story.
-I also found it odd that the 1905 photograph of the Stimson-Griffiths residence on page 18 of the very same guide shows the Kerry residence in the background with a roofline that almost matches the architectural drawings at the UW and what one sees from the street today.
+As I prepared for my tag-along historian role on the tour of the neighborhood, I landed on a squib about the 1902 A. S. Kerry residence where I learned that in 1938 the third story of the home was destroyed by fire and a roof was put over the second story.
+The implication here is of a full third story that was removed, but the photo taken in 1913 (the first one above) shows a two-story house with three attic dormers but lacking a fully articulated third story.
+I also found it odd that the 1905 photograph of the Stimson-Griffiths residence shows the Kerry residence in the background with a roofline that almost matches the architectural drawings at the UW and what one sees from the street today.

 On the website of the UW libraries, I found the original Bebb and Mendel 1902 drawings.
 The house as built diverged a bit from the drawing, for neither of the two central dormers appears on them.